-The brides wanted a wedding day vibe that was uniquely and deeply personal, and that represented their love and their personalities.
+The brides wanted a wedding day vibe that was uniquely and deeply personal, representing their love and personalities.
 They wanted it to be romantic, adventurous, playful, and fun.
-They combined both their personalities into an event that demonstrated their love and connection to each other.
+Combining both their personalities into an event that demonstrated their love and connection to each other.

 They used bright pops of color in the bridal bouquets with pink peonies, Shannon’s favorite flower, rusty rose bridesmaid dresses, and then incorporated a clean, elegant look in the barn with creamy white roses and plenty of greens.
 The barn was like a fairytale with tons of white draping, chandeliers, and fairy lights, along with the hand-painted votives and candlesticks.

 Much of the greenery used in the décor was picked and brought all the way from Shannon’s hometown in Humboldt County, hours north.
 The seating chart was written by one of Shannon’s best friends who specializes in freestyle handwriting, and the windows the chart was written on belong to Shannon’s family as well.
-Maybe most spectacular of all, the trailer that was used to transport guests was built by Shannon’s family and family friends.
+Maybe most spectacular of all, the trailer used to transport guests was built by Shannon’s family and family friends.
 It featured a couch and chairs attached to the trailer’s surface, and the trailer was pulled up and down the hill to move guests and family.
-The trailer also drove both brides down to the bottom of the ridge after their ceremony, and was driven by their close family friends, the Dale family.
+The trailer also drove both brides to the bottom of the ridge after their ceremony, and was driven by their close family friends.

-Emily & Shannon are each other’s greatest adventure.
+Emily and Shannon are each other’s greatest adventure.